Resume

 Projects, volunteering, and extracurricular activities section

-Use these additional sections to showcase relevant achievements and experience that reinforce your credentials.
-Similar to the work experience section, start with illustrating the task, followed by the results using data.
+Use these additional sections to show relevant achievements and experience that reinforce your credentials.
+Similar to the work experience section, start by outlining the task, followed by the results using numbers or positive outcomes.

 Example: